mykelalvis/FT/Traveller/WORKING/Mongoose/MGP40073 Third Imperium.md

 Emperor Cleon declared in the year 17 that Imperial citizenship would be granted to all sophonts within Imperial borders, not just humans.
-There is some debate among academics about the timing of Cleon’s declaration.
+There is some debate among academics about the timing of Cleon's declaration.
 Scouts had begun to make contact with worlds as far as the Ley and Gateway sectors, and there were rumors of missions to the uncharted